christroutner/gatsby-ipfs-personal-blog/markdown/blog/19-07-26-dsca-water-system.md

 - [Dawni's Broken Saddle - Pic 1](https://gateway.ipfs.io/ipfs/QmPF7F9p41Xc1pXfMyRAB5HdznD3CvpkmgnCGRmLeavKGw)
 - [Dawni's Broken Saddle - Pic 2](https://gateway.ipfs.io/ipfs/QmNustPrh7xcLsNdUKPvgGKw7QmrFrKs5MbNi375NoqGzC)

-The evidence seems clear to me that both Dawni and DSCA is at fault in this situation, and I think a judge would clearly rule with the same verdict.
+The evidence seems clear to me that DSCA is at fault in this situation, and I think a judge would clearly rule with the same verdict.

 Dawni has been given a list of improvements, which she's implemented, and is adequately